ericwang4904/spanish-simp/README.md

 **How it works:**
+text is tokenized into sentences ->
-[s1, s2, ... ] -> turned into groups
+[s1, s2, ... ] is turned into groups ->
-[g1, g2, ...] -> some portion is simplifed
+[g1, g2, ...] and some portion is simplifed ->
-[sg4, sg5] -> the global variable for simplified groups is updated [g1, g2, g3, sg4, sg5, ...]
+[sg2, sg4, sg5] which updates the global variable for simplified groups ->
+[g1, sg2, g3, sg4, sg5, ...]

 revert function: allows you to revert a specific range in s_group_tokens to their originals in group_tokens redo function: revert writes the changed section to a buffer, and this buffer can be used to undo the revert

 ### Todo
-**What?**
-- Writing a Web UI using Flask (Priority 0)
-**What should it include?**
-- Be easy to use
-- Undo functionality (functionality already provided in model.py via old_s)
-- Ability to revert and re-simplify specific parts of the text
-  - This would require a change to the way groups of sentences are processed.
-Right now, they are regenerated each simplification (so if the simplifed version has fewer or more sentences the token groups will be shifted, making it impossible to revert a specific token group).
-    - Possible solution: store indexes along with token groups, with the indexes corresponding to the original text
-- Ability to save stored text (copy to clipboard or as a file)

 **What?**
 - Improving prompt engineering (Priority 1)